-- 1. Each course will have an identified Internal Verifier (IV) who is either accredited through the OSCA process, or who is in the process of qualifying for this. - 2.
+- 1. Each course will have an identified Internal Verifier (IV).
+OSCA is no longer used for the new Tech Awards - 2.
 Internal Verifiers will have the knowledge and qualifications relevant to the qualification for which they are responsible, to enable accurate judgements to be made regarding candidate performance in relation to competence criteria. - 3.
 Provision will be made for communication between course teams to share 'best practice' and areas of concern.
 Typically, this will be achieved through regular meetings of Internal Verifiers at which standards and processes are discussed to maximise consistency between courses and units and to offer mutual support within and across departments. - 4.
-Within courses where the cohort is five or less all assessment decisions about students will be internally verified to ensure consistency.

-Within courses with a cohort above five a verification assessment plan will be designed that allows assessment decisions for all learners to be verified at least once.

-5. The lead verifier will be chosen by the appropriate head of department in liaison with the centres quality nominee.

-6.The lead internal verifier should:

-- Design the department's internal verification schedules - Monitor the progress of the internal verification throughout the department - Register as the lead internal verifier with Edexcel online. - Undertake the training exercise for lead internal verifiers - Undertake the testing for lead internal verifiers. - Disseminate standardisation materials to other staff delivering the course. - Liaise with the external verifiers if national standards sampling is required. - Act as a go to person for any assessment issues within the department. - Not verify their own work or assignments.
+Within courses where the cohort is five or less all assessment decisions about pupils will be internally verified to ensure consistency.
+Within courses with a cohort above five a verification assessment plan will be designed that allows assessment decisions for all learners to be verified at least once. - 5.
+The lead internal verifier will be chosen by the appropriate head of department in liaison with the centre's Quality Nominee. - 6.
+The lead internal verifier will: - Design the department's internal verification schedules. - Monitor the progress of the internal verification throughout the department. - Register as the lead internal verifier with Edexcel online. - Undertake the training exercise for lead internal verifiers. - Undertake the testing for lead internal verifiers. - Disseminate standardisation materials to other staff delivering the course. - Liaise with the external verifiers if national standards sampling is required. - Act as a go to person for any assessment issues within the department. - Not verify their own work or assignments.

-- Ensure that all assignment briefs are verified as fit for purpose prior to their being circulated to students.
-They should enable students to meet the unit grading criteria. - Complete the template and make recommendations to the assessor on how to improve the quality of the brief if necessary. - Make all IV evidence available to the External Verifier - Plan with the course team an annual internal verification schedule linked to assignment plans. - Consider the assessment decisions of all units and all assessors to judge whether the assessor has assessed accurately against the unit grading criteria - Maintain secure records of all work sampled as part of their verification process using a standard template. - If a concern is raised the IV should discuss this with the assessor prior to the final confirmation of the marks for all the students taking the assignment.
-As a result of the IV process it may be necessary for the assessor(s) to reconsider the marks awarded for the entire cohort of students and, as a consequence, to make changes either to all marks or to some marks. - Where re-sampling is necessary the work should be verified again before being sent to the EV and records kept. - The lead internal verifier should create an assessment plan which identifies the resubmission date for each assignment.
-The time granted for a re submission should not exceed ten days.
-All resubmissions should be authorised by the quality nominee - Where students require a re-take of a unit, the lead internal verifier is responsible for setting appropriate dates for submission and assessment.
+- Ensure that all assignment briefs are verified as fit for purpose prior to their being circulated to pupils.
+They must enable pupils to meet the unit grading criteria. - Complete the template and make recommendations to the assessor on how to improve the quality of the brief if necessary. - Make all IV evidence available to the External Verifier. - Plan with the course team an annual internal verification schedule linked to assignment plans. - Consider the assessment decisions of all units and all assessors to judge whether the assessor has assessed accurately against the unit grading criteria. - Maintain secure records of all work sampled as part of their verification process using a standard template. - If a concern is raised the IV must discuss this with the assessor prior to the final confirmation of the marks for all the pupils taking the assignment.
+As a result of the IV process it may be necessary for the assessor(s) to reconsider the marks awarded for the entire cohort of pupils and, as a consequence, to make changes either to all marks or to some marks. - Where re-sampling is necessary the work must be verified again before being sent to the EV and records kept. - The lead internal verifier must create an assessment plan which identifies the resubmission date for each assignment.
+The time granted for a resubmission must not exceed ten days.
+All resubmissions must be authorised by the Quality Nominee. - Where pupils require a re-take of a unit, the lead internal verifier is responsible for setting appropriate dates for submission and assessment.

-Malpractice and Learner appeals
+Section 4 Malpractice and Learner Appeals